FAQ's - Photography Option

-We currently offer a Bachelor of Arts (BA) in Film & Photography, but a BFA may be in our future.
+We currently offer a Bachelor of Arts (BA) in Film & Photography and a BFA in Integrated Lens Media.

-Technically, to work in the field of photography doesn't require any degree, if you can receive adequate training in some fashion.
 The purpose of a 4 year liberal arts education is to develop your mind and broaden your exposure to more than just a single area of technical knowledge.
-We encourage you to take classes throughout the university, a minor in another area, or even a second major as there is plenty of wiggle room to do so in the 120 credits required for an undergraduate degree.
+We encourage you to take classes throughout the university, a minor in another area, or a second major.
+Your advisor, faculty, and peers can help you with these decisions.